joaovictornovais/tela-de-login-simples/README.md

 # simple-login-screen
+Login page using HTML and CSS.
-An animated login screen made with HTML5 and CSS3 for study purposes! :)
+This project was made for study purposes! :).